arielchuri/forglory/forglorynotes.md

 ## Journal

+generic weapons may have their own table but characters can have a different table for that same weapon.

 NPC and monsters and many weapons can have their own _character sheet_.
 Reactions and effects on the narrative are more important than mechanics and stat blocks.